phoebe0909/phoebe0909/README.md

 - 👋 Hi, I’m Phoebe Weiss.
 - 👀 I’m interested in using technology to create greater access to essential services.
 - 🌱 I’m currently learning Java and Kotlin.
 My current focus is building Android apps and I plan to attend a coding bootcamp in January 2023.
-- 💞️ I'd love to collaborate with UI/UX designers who would like to add some functionality to their portfolios.
+- 💞️ I'd love to collaborate with graphic designers.
+- ✨ If you're here to check out my portfolio, start with my latest projects -- flashCardApp and Codeler.
 - 📫 How to reach me ... github is a good start:)

 <!---